2005-06 Summer Photos - New Cryogenics Facility

 A closer look (BB).

 Interior finish work continued through the winter...official occupancy happened in the summer of 2006-07.
-Photo credits: Brien Barnett (BB), Jay Bollinger (JB), Rechelle Parent (RP), Peter Rejcek (PR) (USAP photo library), Pole common drive photos (I), an IceCube presentation by Katy Jensen (KJ), and the USAP cryo page (USAP), which includes more photos as well as current stats from the cryo tech on exactly how much liquid helium is in those dewars.
-Just what you wanted to know...but seriously, this new facility has meant that Pole has NOT run out of LHe in the 2005 or 2006 winters.
+Photo credits: Brien Barnett (BB), Jay Bollinger (JB), Rechelle Parent (RP), Peter Rejcek (PR) (USAP photo library), Mike Carmody (ASC meterological ops manager) (MC), Pole common drive photos (I), an IceCube presentation by Katy Jensen (KJ), and the old USAP cryo page, which used to include more photos as well as statistics from the cryo tech on exactly how much liquid helium was on hand in those dewars...up until 2012-13 when the science projects still required lots of liquid helium.
+Just what you wanted to know...but seriously, this facility did mean that Pole has NOT run out of LHe in the 2005 or 2006 winters.
+In 2013 the facility was used for another science project.

 Next, let's go to see what was happening to the biomed arch.